quadvvvv/ModelEarth-feed/README.md

 Avoid `http://localhost:5173/dist` since localsite nav is not available there and we've set the base path for the following instead:

 6. Start a webserver at port 8777 and view locally at [localhost:8887/feed/dist/](http://localhost:8887/feed/dist/)
+Your webroot should be the parent of feed.

    ```
    python3 -m venv env